steenhansen/type-czech-automatic-example/readme.md

 ```

 ## Turned Off NOP TypeCzech Code
-The extra code TypeCzech adds, eventhough turned off in the file https://type-czech-canonical.herokuapp.com/assets/index.page.6d1f7fb1.js, is 623 bytes as below.
-You can see the error message the is console logged when run locally.
+The extra code TypeCzech adds, eventhough the file https://type-czech-canonical.herokuapp.com/assets/index.page.6161d9bf.js is
+turned off, is 623 bytes as below.
+You can see the error message the is console logged when run locally, "!!!! init_count is not 1 but instead ..."

 ```